imbottlebird/customer_segmentation/README.md

 <img src='img/hc_scree_enl.png' width='450' align='middle'>

-As discussed above, k=7 seems to be a good pick.
+Based on the discussion above, k=7 seems to be a good pick.

 ```bash
 # Improvement in dissimilarity for increasing number of clusters